-Q: Can you explain not funding projects with partial funding a little more?
+Q: Can you explain not providing partial funding for project? funding projects with partial funding a little more?

 A: We certainly do support partial funding for projects.
 We are excited when projects have other resources of funding that they are bringing forth and are advancing.
-My point was we are interested in providing resources for new projects so if this has been a project that continued support for an ongoing project or existing staff position.
-We cannot support funding to sustain a position year after year.
+However, we do not provide funding for a project for which the majority (at least 50%) of the additional funding has not already been secured, since it raise questions about the viability and sustainability of the project.